 Pitfalls exist even for those you may successfully lead to repentance.
 Excessive remorse is rare, but it may happen.
-The case of the repentant incestuous man in 2 Corinthians 2 is an example.
+(The case of the repentant incestuous man in 2 Corinthians 2 is an example.
 Paul was concerned he would be overcome with excessive sorrow.

 Now instead, you ought to forgive and comfort him, so that he will not be overwhelmed by excessive sorrow.
-2Corinthians 2:7
+2Cor.
+2:7

 More often, a repentant person may tend toward legalism.
-Francis Schaeffer points this out in TRUE SPIRITUALITY.
-A repentant believer must come into freedom from conscience and freedom in the thought life.42
+Schaeffer points this out in True Spirituality.
+A repentant believer must come into freedom from conscience and freedom in the thought life.xxxix